-Key Chorale is Sarasota’s only symphonic chorus, and under the direction of Joseph Caulkins, has become a producer of high quality collaborative musical events that support and embrace our community.
-Much of our season is dedicated to educational and community outreach with programs that transform lives through music.
+Key Chorale, Sarasota’s only symphonic chorus, led by Joseph Caulkins, produces high quality collaborative musical events that engage and enrich our community.
+The Chorale is dedicated to educational and community outreach that transforms lives through music.
 Each year, earned revenues cover less than 35% of our operating costs.
 Gifts from generous individuals, corporations and foundations make up the balance.

 Key Chorale is dedicated to performing and promoting choral music of the highest quality, presenting a Masterworks Series each year with over 100 singers, professional musicians from the Sarasota Orchestra and professional soloists and guest artists from throughout the United States.
 Our Chamber Series, now in its second season, features singers selected through a second audition and our professional core.
 In order to maintain the highest standards of excellence for our audiences, production costs alone can be as high as $30,000 per concert.
 Your contributions allow us to continue producing innovative, professional-quality choral and symphonic programming for the Sarasota community.

 This season, your support can help us produce a wide variety of dynamic repertoire, including:

 - Misatango, a presentation of works by Argentinian composers Palmeri, Piazzolla, and Ramirez with guitars, accordion, strings, and percussion

 - Prayers and Remembrances, the Grammy-winning composition by Stephen Paulus written in honor of the first responders lost on 9/11, with full orchestra

 - Elijah, Mendelssohn’s dynamic and powerful masterpiece, with 35-piece orchestra

 - American Roots, an exploration of the rich American choral tradition, from Appalachian shape note song to bluegrass with a 5-piece bluegrass band